AR-C240P - Color multifunction printer SHARP - Free user manual and instructions

 Note: “...” = keep pressing the button repetitively until you see the display indicated.

-To reset the printer menu to it's original default settings:
+To reset the printer menu to its original default settings:

 - Press